 23. Has your structure of home and family influenced your success in any way?
 How?

 Yes, my family remained supportive and their showers of love helped me in a long way.

 24. What advice would you give people who have a poor choice of friends and people who are not lucky enough to be raised in a home that encourages success?

 I will advise them not to allow anyone or anything to be a determinant of where they can get to in life.
 The only one who can stop you is YOU, so be of good cheers and go for gold!

 25. Can you share a testimony that showed vividly that God was involved in your success?

 Right from childhood, God has been my help.
 My entrance examinations (UTME and POST UTME) had an error that would have cost me the admission but God intervened.
 I never expected the result I had in 100 level first semester because it was a rough and tedious semester for me as I had to change my course, complete my registration and attend classes.
 But in all, God remained faithful.

 26. Is there any particular experience from which you will like us to learn?
 This could be in any area of life.

 Trusting God may not move the mountain but it will surely help you climb through.
-I trusted God and I worked hard to ensure that I do not repeat any examination, right from WASSCE and God helped with that.
+I trusted God and I worked hard with determination to ensure that I do not repeat any examination, right from WASSCE and God helped with that.
 Although I attended a government secondary school, that did not stop me from doing well.